CSC-DevOps/CM/CM.md

 sudo apt-get install ansible -y
 ```

-Now, we can use this server to send or "push" commands to other external servers, such as web-srv.
+Now, we can use this server to send or "push" commands to other external servers, such as 🌍  `web-srv`.

 ### Creating an Inventory

 An inventory file allows ansible to define, group, and coordinate configuration management of multiple machines.
 At the most basic level, it basically lists the names of an asset and details about how to connect to it.

-Inside the config-srv, edit the `inventory` file to include the ip address, user, and path to the private key:
+Inside the 🎛️  `config-server`, edit the `inventory` file to include the ip address, user, and path to the private key:

 ```ini | {type: 'file', target: 'config-server', path: '/home/vagrant/inventory'}
 [web]